 Shareholder Meetings and Voting Rights

 A quorum of all shareholders must be present at a shareholder meeting for a decision to be binding.
-The typical quorum consists of more than half (50%+) of the outstanding shares of the corporation being present and/or represented by the shareholders.
+The typical quorum consists of more than half (50%+) of the outstanding issued shareholders of the corporation being present and/or represented by his/her proxy.
 The (minimum) percentage of shareholders required to be present for a shareholders meeting may be increased or decreased under the terms of the by-laws of the corporation, previously adopted by the shareholders.
 Note that a required quorum for action to be taken by the corporation can be amended during the calendar year upon proper notice to all shareholders and an approving resolution adopted.

 If unable to be present at a scheduled shareholder meeting, shareholders may appoint proxies (a Proxy is an authorized representative) to vote their shares, which is common in both small and publicly-held corporations.
 New Jersey law contains only a few specific rules with respect to proxy voting, primarily addressing when a proxy appointment may be revoked.
 To be a valid proxy the appointment should be in writing.
 The person voting the proxy does not have to be a shareholder unless required under the by-laws of the corporation.
 Since the relationship between the shareholder and the proxy is one of principal and agent, the proxy must abide by the instructions of the shareholder.

 Shareholders may also vote and take official business by “Unanimous Consent” without holding a shareholder meeting.
 Decisions by Unanimous Consent are very common in small closely owned corporations, (closely owned means corporations with a few members) and these actions are typically non-controversial and are unanimous by agreement.
 In a larger, publicly held corporation, decisions by unanimous consent are impractical because the decisions of the shareholders affect a larger number of people and the issues are more diverse, controversial and complicated.